jchaffraix/JulienCorner/pages/books.md

 A very solid introduction into DevOps.
 It is a bit hard to read but it opens my eyes on the power of agile applied to ops.

+**Rework**

+A light book on building a software start-up without external capital by focusing on the essentials, from the founders of 37signals.

 ## Misc

 **How to read a book**